 You need to make sure to plan and allow time to properly flush.
 Don’t let the harvest window sneak up on you.

 When flushing marijuana plants the pH of the water is similar to the range you use for normal waterings.
-This would be 5.8 – 6.0 for coco coir, 5.5 – 6.0 for hydro, and 6 – 6.5 for soil.
+This would typically be 5.8 – 6.2 for coco coir, 5.5 – 6.0 for hydro, and 6 – 6.5 for soil.

 If you over-fertilize your plants, you will find that you need to flush more then if you are a light feeder.
 Measuring the PPM’s of runoff throughout the grow cycle can help you understand this better.

 Remember f you growing hydroponically, flushing affects your plants quicker than if in soil since the roots are directly in water.

 If you over-flush your sugar leaves may yellow which affects final bud appearance, but the improvements in flavor, taste, and smokability will be well worth it.
 Cut those leaves at the stems when trimming and you’ll be fine.
 This can happen if your plants take longer to reach the harvest window due to a schedule miscalculation or problems in the flowering period that extend the flowering times for plants.